 DCCCD STEM Institute

 The DCCCD STEM Institute serves students who are committed to pursuing a degree in a STEM program.
-The application process is competitive.
-Students must be in good academic standing, have a minimum 3.0 GPA (the average GPA is 3.8), and have completed 12 credit hours.
+Students must be in good academic standing, have a minimum 3.0 GPA, and have completed 12 credit hours.
 Students are eligible for merit-based awards of up to $2,640 over the academic year based on meeting eligibility and participation criteria.
-STEM Scholars include a diverse group of individuals, including 15% African American, 22% Hispanic, 30% Asian American, and 38% female.
+Awards are available for both full-time and part-time STEM students.

 Student Participation in Capstone Experiences

-STEM Scholars attend Institute-specific events each academic year, including STEM industry- and career-related seminars and the annual spring DCCCD STEM Summit.
+STEM Scholars attend Institute-specific events each academic year, including STEM industry and career-related seminars, and the annual spring STEM Summit.
 Previous summit speakers include astronaut Dr. Mary Ellen Weber, famed ocean explorer Fabien Cousteau, and internationally renowned neuroscientist Dr. Miguel Nicolelis.

 Student Mentoring with STEM Faculty Fellows

 STEM Faculty Fellows serve as mentors for STEM Scholars each academic year of the program.
 Each STEM Faculty Fellow mentors approximately six STEM Scholars each fall and spring semester and participates in Institute activities with them.